pduchesne/ckanext-geoview/README.rst

 Other available configuration options are:

  * `ckanext.geoview.ol_viewer.hide_overlays`: if set to True, overlays won't be visible by default (only the base layer)
+ * `ckanext.geoview.ol_viewer.default_feature_hoveron`: if set to True, feature data popup will be displayed when hovering on

+Each instance of a view has the following configuration options that can override the global configuration :
+ * `feature_hoveron`: if set to True, feature data popup will be displayed when hovering on

 Leaflet GeoJSON Viewer
 ----------------------